 These effects can include:

 - extreme thirst

-A combination of diet, exercise, and medication often help keep the symptoms and problems under control.
+A combination of diet, exercise, and medication can often help keep the symptoms under control and prevent complications from developing.

 Some steps people with diabetes can take to manage the dawn phenomenon include: